 K. Duncan, J. Parker, C. Hoover, B. Jeng, MD, The Effect of Light Exposure on the Efficacy and Safety of Amphotericin B in Corneal Storage Media.
 Article, May 2014, Jama Ophthalmology.

 J. Deswal,S. K. Arya, Intracorneal Amphotericin B Injection in a Case of Indolent Candidal Keratitis.
 Article, May 2017, Journal of Clinical and Diagnostic Research.

 E. Garcia-Valenzuela, C. Diane Song, Intracorneal Injection of Amphotericin B for Recurrent Fungal Keratitis.
 Article, December 2005, Arch Ophthalmol.

 Adding Ampho B to the medium is just one more way I know CorneaGen has the patient’s best interest in mind.

 Michael Banitt, M.D.Seattle, WA

 If you need assistance with reimbursement of corneal tissue, CorneaGen is pleased to provide its customers with reimbursement and medical claims assistance to help guide you in billing corneal tissue to your local Medicare carrier and other commercial insurance carriers.

 If you have had any complications occur in your recipients, we ask you please file a report with us so that we may comply with EBAA and FDA regulations.

-CorneaGen’s labs maintain the highest levels of quality through review by the U.S. Food and Drug Administration and are a member of the American Association of Tissue Banks (AATB).
+CorneaGen’s labs maintain the highest levels of quality through review by the U.S. Food.
 For more information, please contact our Quality Assurance and Regulatory Affairs Department at (877) 682-8502.